e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-02-solutions.md

 it requires nodes to be aware of each other, and basically form a cluster.
 So, if a node crash, **some entities will become unavailable for some time, but will be automatically recovered within a short period of time**.

+**Request handling:** All instances of the system will expose the same REST API and are capable to serve both read and write requests.
+In case the request targets an entity that is located at the other node, the "internal" call between the nodes will be handled transparently to the client.

 **Performance:** Each entity will have it's full state available in-memory.
 There will be no external data sources to fetch, or external systems to interact with during handling the request, except making persistence calls when state changes.
 It makes possible answering read-only requests purely from memory, and write requests will only need to